Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 • Train: honestly, not the best option, and we wouldn’t recommend it.
 It takes around two hours, as you need to travel to Geneva first and change at least once.

 • Car rental: renting a car gives you the most freedom and flexibility to travel on your own time.
-If your trip to Annecy is part of a larger trip, we’d recommend renting a car rather than relying on public transport.
+If your visit to Annecy is part of a larger trip, we’d recommend renting a car rather than relying on public transport.

 How long to spend in Annecy